skeletron23/skeletron23/README.md

-<h2 align="left">Hi 👋!
-My name is Amaey Agarwal and I'm a Game Developer , from India</h2>
+<h2 align="left">Yoo!!
+My name is Amaey Agarwal, A Startup Founder and a Software Engineer, from India</h2>

 ###